English Orthography – the Writing System

 There are many spellings in the English language which do not look at all like they sound.
 There are functionless letters, such as the ‘b’ in ‘debt’ (from Latin ‘debitum’) the ‘s’ in ‘island’ (from the Latin insula instead of the more useful Norse igland).

 Some letters have no linguistic function.
 The letter ‘e’ is soundless at the end of most English words.
-(For example, ‘give’, ‘have’, ‘grave’) This is especially common with words ending in ‘ve’ where the final sound is the ‘v’ not the ‘e’.
-When an ‘e’ is sounded it usually denotes that the word is of foreign extraction, for example when using an accent on words such as ‘cafe’.
+(For example, ‘give’, ‘have’, ‘grave’).
+This is especially common with words ending in ‘ve’ where the final sound is the ‘v’ not the ‘e’.
+It also happens with the word ‘name’.

-Multiple functionality
+Multiple functionality in spelling

 The letter ‘c’ is usually pronounced like ‘car’, cash’, ‘crazy’ (a hard ‘c’), but when used before the vowel ‘i’ is changes to sound like an ‘s’.
 This can be seen in the words ‘circle’, ‘cinema’, ‘cider’, ‘circus’, cigarette’ and ‘city’.